koserLeos/bind9/doc/arm/catz.inc.rst

    zones listed in a catalog zone, and can be overridden by options within a catalog zone.
 If no such options are included, then member zones transfer their contents from the servers listed in this option.

+``allowed-member-zones``
+   This option defines a list with the allowed member zone names which can be configured by the catalog zone.
+If a specified name is a wildcard, it is subject to DNS wildcard expansion.
+The elements can be negated with a leading exclamation mark (``!``).
+The negated elements have more weight than the normal elements.
+If not specified, the default is to allow member zones with any name.
+An empty list means no name is allowed.

 ``in-memory``
    This option, if set to ``yes``, causes member zones to be